apjanke/zprezto-personal/_doc/Prezto-Contrib-Conventions.md

 Clone your contrib repo under that directory, using a local directory name that removes the leading `zprezto-` prefix.

+If your contrib repo that's a fork of someone else's contrib repo, clone your fork, and then add an `upstream` remote to the canonical parent with `git remote add upstream https://github.com/${THATUSER}/zprezto-$TOPIC`.

+Repeat the process for each contrib repo that you want to use.

 I also like to keep my main `.zprezto` directory itself in Dropbox, and just symlink `~/.zprezto` to it, so it can be shared between different computers and I only have to manage one copy.

 ###  Example